Legislation

 vote on a plan.

 b.
-Plans approved by a panel shall be transmitted to the secretary of
+Plans approved by a panel shall be publicly disseminated to

-the county in a concise, clear, and coherent manner using words with
+residents of the county in a concise, clear, and coherent manner using

 c.
 The county CEO shall conduct a public presentation of any approved